openbaton/docs/docs/vim-plugin.md

 ### Create the Main Class

-Afterwards, you need to create the Main Class of the VIM plugin which will be started in the end.
+Afterwards, you need to create the Main Class of the VIM driver which will be started in the end.
 For doing so, right click on the root folder my-vim, then click on New -> Directory and insert what is show below.

 ![dialog][new_project_vim_new_directory]